mpfilbin/go-password-hasher/README.md

 ```

 ## Compilation
 `go-password-hasher` was developed against `go 1.11`, but may compile and run on earlier versions.
-To compile the source code into a single, distributable binary, simply type `make build` from the project's root directory.
-If compilation is successful, the resulting executable can be found in the `bin` directory.
+To compile the source code into a single, distributable binary, type `make build` from the project's root directory.
+If the compilation is successful, the resulting executable can be found in the `bin` directory.

 ## Running